 Many thanks to Sadao Mazuka for sharing these types of Japanese poetry with us.

 The two poems with their translations can be found on Wikipedia.

-This article was posted on Wednesday, June 4th, 2014 at 2:28 pm and is filed under Uncategorized.
+This article was posted on Wednesday, June 4th, 2014 at 2:28 pm and is filed under Choka, Countries & Cultures, Haiku, Japan, Japanese, Japanese Poems, Languages, Poetry, Senryu, Tanka.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply